kseo1879/Pagerank_Algorithm/README.md

 # PAGERANK

-This is the submittion for PAGERANK-Algorithm Simulation for SOFT3410 Assignment2
+This is the submittion for PAGERANK-Algorithm Simulation for SOFT3410 Assignment2 Part 2

 By: Calvin Seo